Services and Facilities

 Assistive equipment and technology

-- An Adjustable Table is available in room 307.
+- An Adjustable Table is available on the first floor.
 Please contact library staff (via library office or reception) to get it adjusted.

 - Two 'daylight' lamps with magnifying lens are available from the library office.
 Please ask staff if you need help setting these up or moving them to your preferred location.